What is ANFA?

 Every year, the Governing Council sets the necessary monetary policy parameters.
-It decides how large the minimum liquidity deficit or the maximum liquidity surplus needs to be.
+It decides the Eurosystem’s appropriate liquidity level.
 It also sets the minimum reserve ratio and determines the size of the monetary policy outright portfolios to achieve the most effective implementation of its monetary policy.
 In addition, the Governing Council takes into account developments in the amount of banknotes in circulation.
 The new maximum amount of aggregate Eurosystem NFA results as a residual.

 Once the Eurosystem-wide ceiling for NFA is set, it is distributed in line with each NCB’s share in the ECB’s capital, also taking into account the NCB’s historical starting position, to determine the NCBs’ NFA entitlements for the subsequent year.
 If an NCB does not plan to use its entitlement entirely, ANFA foresees the temporary reallocation of the unused part to the other NCBs, if any would like to have a higher NFA ceiling.
 Again, this reallocation would be in line with the ECB capital shares.
 With this reallocation the NFA ceilings of the NCBs are set.
 The NCBs’ NFA must remain below their NFA ceilings on an annual average basis.
 The calibration is conducted on an annual basis.